-The Cherokee County School District saluted educators Thursday night at the long-awaited 2021 Legacy Makers: CCSD Teachers of the Year Celebration.
+The Cherokee County School District saluted educators Thursday, March 31, 2022 at the 2022 Legacy Makers: CCSD Teachers of the Year Celebration.

 The Legacy Makers event held at the Northside Hospital Cherokee Conference Center in Canton honored the Teacher of the Year for every CCSD school, including four finalists who were announced in February.
-Dr. Hightower opened an envelope at the event’s conclusion to announce that Chelsea Leming, a fifth-grade teacher at Indian Knoll Elementary School, is the 2021 CCSD Teacher of the Year!
+Superintendent of Schools Dr. Brian V. Hightower opened an envelope at the event’s conclusion to announce that Cherokee High School teacher Jonathan Gustin is the 2022 CCSD Teacher of the Year!

-Ms. Leming, who is in her 12th year as an educator, will advance as CCSD’s nominee for the Georgia 2022-23 Teacher of the Year competition.
+Mr. Gustin, who teaches environmental science including AP classes and is in his 13th year as an educator, will advance as CCSD’s nominee for the Georgia Teacher of the Year competition.

 The dinner, and the long list of gifts presented to the honorees, all were made possible thanks to the generosity of sponsor donations including Presenting Sponsors: Cherokee County Educational Foundation, Credit Union of Georgia, Northside Hospital Cherokee and Shottenkirk Chrysler, Dodge, Jeep and Ram of Canton.